RedisLabs/redislabs-docs/content/rc/how-to/creating-iam-resources/_index.md

 ---
 For most Redis Enterprise Cloud Flexible or Annual subscriptions deployed to Amazon Web Services (AWS), we manage the supporting infrastructure for you in dedicated AWS accounts.
 Redis Enterprise Cloud Annual subscriptions let you manage this infrastructure with your own AWS accounts.
-You'll want these accounts to be separate from any AWS application accounts, and you'll need to create some dedicated IAM entities to let us manage the infrastructure for you.
+You'll want these accounts to be separate from any AWS application accounts and you'll need to create some dedicated IAM entities to let us manage the infrastructure for you.

 In the new AWS account, you need to create: